grovepond/scrape_hemnet_finalprices/README.md

 This is a simple tool to scrape information about final prices from the Swedish estate broker web "Hemnet".
-Arguments -u URL -o OUTPUT
+Arguments -u URL -o OUTPUT.
 URL needs to be pointing to a search in hemnet.se for a final prices section.
 OUTPUT is the csv file where the results are stored.